 - Your work experience

-This list is by no means exhaustive, but it is just to illustrate a point… if you have a school that is asking you to spend 15 to 20k more a year to attend, ask yourself, is it worth the extra money?
+This list is by no means exhaustive, but it illustrates a point.
+If you have a school asking you to spend several thousand more a year to attend, ask yourself whether it’s worth the extra money.

 Final Tip: Be Smart!

-College is expensive and there are many ways to get yourself into a ton of debt.
-These options may not be ideal or your “dream” but they will save you a ton of money.
-Getting an education you can afford is far better than going to an expensive school and realizing you can’t afford the education you just bought.
+College is expensive, and there are many ways to get yourself into debt.
+These options may not be ideal or your dream experience, but they can save you thousands on college.
+Getting an education that you can afford is far better than realizing you can’t afford the education you just bought.